aiidateam/aiida-core/docs/source/intro/run_docker.rst

    The above command will create a new image named ``aiida-container-backup`` containing all the data and modifications you made in the container.

-   Use `docker push` to push the ``aiida-container-backup`` image to the registry if you want to share it with others.

-   Alternatively, you can export the container to a local tarball:
+   Then, you can export the container to a local tarball and store it permanently:

    .. parsed-literal::